-Diversity and Multicultural Affairs (DMA) hosts the Annual Diversity in Higher Education Series.
-In the past, the series invited leading researchers and thought leaders on issues of “Creating Effective Mentoring Practices for Junior Faculty of Color”, “Pathways to Access and Engagement for Carolina Scholars”, Best Practices for Success-The American Indian Higher Education Experience” and “Interrupting Heteronormativity in Research.”
+Diversity and Multicultural Affairs (DMA) hosts a number of seminars throughout the year to highlight critical issues within higher education and facilitate campus-wide dialogue.
+In the past, the series invited leading researchers and thought leaders on issues of “Creating Effective Mentoring Practices for Junior Faculty of Color”, “Pathways to Access and Engagement for Carolina Scholars”, Best Practices for Success-The American Indian Higher Education Experience”, “Creating an Inclusive Climate for Female Faculty in the Sciences” and “Interrupting Heteronormativity in Research.”

 exploring the institutional diversity framework at carolina

 Tuesday, April 14th 2015; Chancellors’ Ballroom, Carolina Inn, 9:00am

 In partnership with the Provost Committee on Inclusive Excellence and Diversity (PCIED), Diversity and Multicultural Affairs will features Daryl G. Smith, Senior Research Fellow and Professor Emerita of Education and Psychology at Claremont Graduate University as the keynote for a seminar and facilitated discussion on Exploring the Institutional Diversity Framework at Carolina.
 Smith will discuss strategies and share insight on integrating diversity into the organizational structure of the institution and strengthening partnerships/policies related to diversity.